carlbomsdata/GOod-IP-Scanner/README.md

 # GOod-IP-Scanner
-Simple cross-platform IP scanner, with GUI, written in GO
+Simple cross-platform IP scanner written in GO.
+The GUI uses the Fyne GUI toolkit